jletroui/frac/README.markdown

 - **Turtle moves**: the number of time the turtle moved, wheter drawing or not.
 It is effectively a count of the 'F' and 'f' characters in the final sequence.
 - **Turtle turns**: the number of time the turtle turned (ie: number of '-' and '+' in the final sequence).
 - **Sequence length**: the total number of characters in the final sequence.
 - **Drawing time**: in milliseconds.
 Look for this one when drawing deeper and deeper.
-I might take a very long time for frac to draw certain curves at a depth of more than 4.
+It might take a very long time for frac to draw certain curves at a depth of more than 4.